odujrn/SecureTicTacToe/kubernetes/README.md

-# Kubernetes Deployment for Tic Tac Toe
+# Kubernetes Deployment for Secure Tic Tac Toe

 This directory contains Kubernetes manifests for deploying the Tic Tac Toe application.